 Ideally, you should have engaged competent programmers by that time.
 Full-stack developers or a whole mobile app development company are even better.
 Together, you should have worked out the functions and design of the future mobile application.
 (That phase of a project also has its tools, but they are a topic of another post).
 The experts should thoroughly know your business needs and restrictions to suggest the best technology stack for your mobile app.

 As an investor, you should also be prepared to have a say in selecting programming languages, frameworks, and tools for building your very own mobile application.

-The mobile app tech stack should be cost-effective, especially with an exact budget.
-It’s also important to understand the technical possibilities and constraints of various technology stacks when it comes to the implementation of your ideas.
+The mobile app tech stack should be cost-effective, especially with a tightt budget.
+It’s also essential to understand the technical possibilities and constraints of various technology stacks when it comes to implementing your ideas.

 Your choice should be determined by the problems the app is solving.
 Ask yourself and the developers working on the project:

 Ideally, the developers should choose a tech stack to accommodate future horizontal and vertical growth.
 Once a prospective technology has been identified, run through a checklist together:

 You can save the checklist as a one-page image for your personal use on this page

 You can find some answers on stackshare.io or techstacks.io.
 If your product is similar to an existing mobile application, learning about its technology stack is helpful too.
 The more checkboxes in the list you tick, the better your odds are of choosing the optimal tech stack.

 Mobile app development requires both client and server-side technologies.
 So let's start our review of the tech stack from the mobile app backend stack first.